 Although the general level of disturbance would be greater for underground construction, Alternative 1 would result in the same potential impacts as the proposed Project to special-status bat species (Impact B-24), American badger (Impact B-25), and special-status rodent species (Impact B-26) on both NFS and private lands.
-Impact B-24 would be considered less than significant (Class III), and Impacts B-25 and B-26 These impacts would be considered adverse but would be considered less than significant (Class II) with the implementation of Mitigation Measures B-24 (Passively Relocate Individual Bats), B-25 (Passively Relocate American Badgers During the Non-breeding Season), and Mitigation Measure B-26 (Avoid Burrow Areas).
+These impacts would be considered adverse but would be considered less than significant (Class II) with the implementation of Mitigation Measures B-24 (Passively Relocate Individual Bats), B-25 (Passively Relocate American Badgers During the Non-breeding Season), and Mitigation Measure B-26 (Avoid Burrow Areas).